dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 ```

 The vertex property for this graph is a tuple `(String, Int)` corresponding to the *User Name* and *Age* and the edge property is just an `Int` corresponding to the number of *Likes* in our hypothetical social network.

-There are numerous ways to construct a property graph from raw files, RDDs, and even synthetic
-generators.
-Like RDDs, property graphs are immutable, distributed, and fault-tolerant.
-Changes to the values or structure of the graph are accomplished by producing a new graph with the desired changes.
-Note that substantial parts of the original graph (i.e. unaffected structure, attributes, and indices) are reused in the new graph.
-The graph is partitioned across the workers using vertex-partitioning heuristics.
-As with RDDs, each partition of the graph can be recreated on a different machine in the event of a failure.

 ### Graph Views